kdave/btrfs-progs/Documentation/Feature-by-version.rst

         The support for ioctl BTRFS_IOC_BALANCE has been removed, superseded by BTRFS_IOC_BALANCE_V2m long time ago

+5.18 - *cross-mount reflink works*
+        the VFS limitation to reflink files on separate subvolume mounts of the same filesystem has been removed

 5.19 - subpage support pages > 4KiB
         Metadata node size is supported regardless of the CPU page size (minimum size is 4KiB), data sectorsize is supported <= page size.